-3b.
+4b.
 Differentiated school support

-Prior to identification as having SEN a student will have had access to a differentiated programme which may include:
+Prior to identification as having SEND a student will have had access to a differentiated programme which may include:

-- Targeted support by the class teacher within the classroom environment - Access to school support programmes such as the Literacy Immersion Group in Year 7, Literacy and Numeracy Interventions and working with Learning Mentors. - Access to one-to-one and small group provision. - Additional home learning opportunities.
+- Targeted support by the class teacher within the classroom environment - Reasonable adjustments as devised by the learning support centre - Access to school support programmes such as the Literacy Immersion Group in Year 7, Literacy and Numeracy Interventions and working with Teaching Assistants. - Access to one-to-one and small group provision. - Additional home learning opportunities.
 Where a child fails to make adequate progress despite this then the school will consider further intervention and identify the student as having additional learning needs.

-3c.
+4c.
 Stage 1

 Stage 1 will be initiated where students have failed to make adequate progress.

 They will be identified by the Head of Learning Support, who will consult with all staff and parents, as well as the student.
 Following evaluation of the school's interventions and assessment of the child, the Head of Learning Support will identify provision from within the school's resources that are designed to meet the student's needs.